Joe-Collins-1986/minesweeper/README.md

    ![game_layout Final](readme_assets/testing/game-layout-final.png)

-   These 2 lines where intentionally left as i felt breaking the line length would negatively impact the readability of the code:
+   These 2 lines were intentionally left as i felt breaking the line length would negatively impact the readability of the code:

    Error 1 (line too long (85 > 79 characters)pycodestyleE(501)[Ln 168, Col 80]: